plans.root#

 Important

 Mba’e is the origin.
-The very-basic almost-zero level object.
-Deeper than here is only the Python builtin object class.
+The very-basic almost-zero level class.
+Deeper than here is only the Python built-in object class.

 Examples: